sv222/cloud-engineer-interview-questions/README.md

 56. How do you achieve cross-region and cross-cloud redundancy in Azure?
 57. What is Azure Front Door, and how does it optimize global application delivery?
 58. Describe the use of Azure Logic Apps and Power Automate for workflow automation.
-59. How do you use Azure AD B2B and B2C for identity management?
+59. How do you use Microsoft Entra External ID (B2B and B2C) for identity management?
 60. What is Azure Backup, and how does it work for data protection?
 61. Explain Azure Confidential Computing and its security benefits.
-62. How do you set up Azure AD multi-factor authentication (MFA)?
+62. How do you set up Microsoft Entra ID multi-factor authentication (MFA)?
 63. What is Azure Quantum, and how does it enable quantum computing solutions?
 64. Describe the benefits of Azure Stack for hybrid cloud deployments.
 65. How does Azure Data Explorer (ADX) enable data exploration and analysis?